 Laws about Pay Periods

 Although the federal law doesn’t force employers to adopt a certain pay period they require the business owners to pay their employees regularly at frequent intervals irrespective of pay frequencies.
-However, some states have their own laws to ensure the employees are paid frequently.
+However, some states have their own laws to ensure that employees are paid frequently.
 In New Hampshire, you have to pay your employees weekly, while in Hawaii, you cannot pay your employees monthly.
 You have to pay them weekly, bi-weekly, or semi-monthly.
 So, it’s important to check with DOL in your state to know the payroll laws and regulations.

 The Fair Labor Standards Act (FLSA) requires employees on hourly contracts who work more than 40 hours per workweek to be remunerated at a minimum of 1.5 times the employee’s regular pay rate for every extra hour worked.
 Some states have additional requirements and some employees are exempt from overtime pay.
 So, it’s wise to consult your regional DOL office for more information.

 Here’s how the overtime pay calculation works:

 If an employee works 45 hours a week at a normal pay rate of $20 per week.
 He or she is to be paid $800 for the 40 hours plus an additional $150 for the additional 5 overtime hours.
 This brings their income for the given week to $950.

 What Type Of Pay Period Should You Use?